What is the most valuable resource in the universe? Jonathan Edwards would answer that question with, “time.”

 Time is the most precious resource in the universe.

-Dated December of 1734, Puritan pastor Jonathan Edwards published a short piece titled The Preciousness of Time and The Importance of Redeeming It.
-The essay or sermon is based on Ephesians 5:16 and divides into five sections.
-This short work has personal significance for me as it was very formative in the development of my own convictions regarding my use of my time.
-It is not my time at all in fact.
+Dated December of 1734, Puritan pastor Jonathan Edwards’s, short essay The Preciousness of Time and The Importance of Redeeming It from Ephesians 5:16 is one of the most convicting things you may ever read.
+This short work was very formative for me.
+It helped develop my convictions on the worth of every moment of my time.
+It also helped me see that it is, in fact, not my time at all.
 Time doesn’t belong to us.
-We are merely stewards of the Lord’s time, and there is much to do in a short amount we’ve been given.
+We are merely stewards of the Lord’s time, and there is much to do in a short amount we’ve been entrusted with.

 1. Time is Precious Because Eternity Depends on It

 Productivity, of course, has a lot to do with time—saving time, using time wisely, and not wasting time—but secular productivity gurus cannot answer the ultimate question of what you should give time to and why.
-They tend to be purposefully agnostic.
 They don’t care if your interest in productivity is to make more money or be a better student.
 But Christian productivity concerns itself not just with the how of productivity but the what and the why.